-Aside from the fact that this keffiyeh bandage can be used for wounds on hands and arms, it is also a sign for solidarity with the Palestinian people’s struggle for liberation.
-Wrapped around the wrist, it becomes a metaphor for healing the Palestinian cause.
+Aside from the fact that this keffiyeh bandage can be used for wounds on hands and arms, it is also a sign of solidarity with the Palestinian people’s struggle for liberation.
+Wrapped around the wrist, it symbolises healing the Palestinian cause.

 - Hirbawi Textile Factory (PS)